What are traineeships?

 At the core of the programme is a work experience placement to help trainees become ready for the world of work.
 Traineeships are delivered by training providers and the cost of the training is met by government funding.
 Employers work with providers to design a programme that meets their needs and can include things such as behaviours expected in the workplace, and support to achieve a standard of English and maths.

-Traineeship programmes can last from six weeks to six months, but should ideally be delivered over the maximum period of six months to ensure the trainees can experience real working environments and situations.
+Traineeship programmes can last from six weeks to one year, although most will last for six months or less, but should ideally be delivered over the maximum period of six months to ensure the trainees can experience real working environments and situations.

 Who are they for?

 Traineeships are for 16 to 24-years old, or 25-year-olds with an education, health and care (EHC) plan.
 Trainees must be: